 Federal government declares first Colorado River shortage

 GRAND JUNCTION, Colo.
-(KJCT) -The federal government declared a water shortage for the Colorado River yesterday.
+(KKCO) -The federal government declared a water shortage for the Colorado River yesterday.

 “The Colorado River in the last number of years has definitely been a feast or famine,” said Clifton Water District’s general manager Dale Tooker.